-For example, suppose that Larry's Landscaping rents a lawn mower from Edwards Equipment.
+For example, suppose that Larry's Landscaping rents a lawnmower from Edwards Equipment.
 Edwards requires Larry to sign a contract containing an indemnity agreement.
 In the agreement, Larry promises to indemnify Edwards if Larry's Landscaping accidentally causes bodily injury or property damage to a third party while using the lawnmower, and the injured party seeks restitution from Edwards Equipment.
-The contract meets the requirements for coverage under the landscaping firm's contractual liability insurance.

-- An agreement to indemnify a railroad for bodily injury or property damage arising out of construction or demolition operations, within 50 feet of any railroad property.
-For example, suppose you are a paving contractor.
-Your firm has been hired by a city to repave a road that crosses a railroad track.
-Before you can proceed with the work, the railroad requires you sign an indemnity agreement protecting it from lawsuits.
-By signing the contract, you promise to indemnify the railroad for the cost of any lawsuits by third parties who have been injured as a result of your work.
-The indemnity agreement is not an insured contract under your liability policy.
+- An agreement to indemnify a railroad: This agreement is for injury or damage arising out of construction or demolition operations within 50 feet of any railroad property.
+For example, a paving contractor has been hired by a city to repave a road that crosses a railroad track.
+The contractor signs an agreement promising to indemnify the railroad for the cost of any third-party claims for injury or damage that arises from the contractor's work.
+The indemnity agreement is not an insured contract.

-- An agreement to indemnify an architect, engineer or surveyor for injury arising out of his or her professional acts.
-Professional liability is not covered under your general liability policy.
+- An agreement to indemnify an architect, engineer, or surveyor: This agreement is for injury arising out of their professional acts.
+Professional liability is not covered under a general liability policy.

-- Agreements to indemnify someone else for injury arising out of your professional acts as an architect, engineer or surveyor.
+- Agreements to indemnify someone else: This agreement is for injury arising out of your professional acts as an architect, engineer, or surveyor.
 Professional acts are not covered by your general liability policy, whether they are committed by you or someone else.